 Arts & Crafts Exterior Lighting

 Exterior lights are not only ornamental, but also illuminate access at night, and provide safety and security.
-“Beauty by day, function by night” is the motto at the Old California Lantern Co., who produce handcrafted fixtures in California Arts and Crafts, Mission, and East Coast Craftsman styles.
+“Beauty by day, function by night” is the motto at the Old California Lighting, who produce handcrafted fixtures in California Arts and Crafts, Mission, and East Coast Craftsman styles.
 As dependable as they are beautiful, these lights last for a lifetime with just a little maintenance.
 (Cleaning every six months with a soft cloth and mild soap preserves not only the glass but also the metal finish.)

 You can’t go wrong with Rejuvenation’s affordable products.
 The Portland, Oregon, company started with salvage in 1977 and went on to produce a wide and diverse line that includes many exterior fixtures in various styles.
 They provide so many options: in finish, socket type, color of the glass, wall switching, even vaulted ceiling (angled) connections.

 Many enjoy the warm glow from mica lamps.
 Ralph Ribicic at The Mica Lamp Co. in southern California says that romance begins at the front door; he suggests his seductive lamps to make a good first impression.
 These handsome, solid copper, hand-riveted lamps with mica shade panels recall the work of Dirk Van Erp a century ago.
 Orange, amber, or almond-color mineral flakes, combined with orange shellac, create patterns of mineral deposits that make each shade unique.